 FAQs about FSA & HSA

-UPDATE: Check with your FSA plan sponsor as provisions in the recent COVID-19 relief bill allows employees to rollover the remainder of their 2020 accounts into 2021.
+UPDATE: Check with your FSA plan sponsor as provisions in the recent COVID-19 relief bill allows employers the option to extend carryover deadlines for unused FSA funds.

 What are FSAs and HSAs?

 Flexible spending accounts (FSA) and health savings accounts (HSA) are employer=sponsored savings accounts that allow employees to set aside pretax earnings to pay for eligible health care or dependent care expenses.
 These expenses include things such as medications, copays, and eyeglasses.

 An FSA is set up by an employer and unused funds typically expire on December 31st.
 Check with your plan sponsor for exact details as the recent COVID-19 relief bill allows for 2020 FSA dollars to rollover into 2021.
 An HSA is set up and managed by the individual, and unused funds roll over into the next year.

 How can I order using my FSA or HSA?